MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcbasetabctrl-class.md

 ### <a name="parameters"></a>Parametri

 *iTab*<br/>
-[in] Indice a base zero della scheda.
+[in] Indice in base zero della scheda.

-*Colore*<br/>
+*color*<br/>
-[in] Oggetto [COLORREF](/windows/desktop/gdi/colorref) parametro che indica il nuovo colore del testo.
+[in] Parametro [COLORREF](/windows/desktop/gdi/colorref) che indica il nuovo colore del testo.

 ### <a name="return-value"></a>Valore restituito

-Diverso da zero se ha esito positivo. in caso contrario 0.
+Valore diverso da zero in caso di esito positivo, 0 in caso contrario.

 ##  <a name="showtab"></a>  CMFCBaseTabCtrl::ShowTab